rdkcentral/ThunderNanoServices/RemoteControl/RemoteControlPlugin.md

 <a name="method.modify"></a>
 ## *modify <sup>method</sup>*

-Modifies the key code in the map.
+Modifies a key code in the key map.

 ### Parameters